tombetthauser/progress-scraper/README.md

-# 🤖 P̴̳̀r̵̟̐o̸̥̕g̷̰̈ř̴͔ë̴͈s̶͍̍s̸͉̎ ̶̦̅Ṣ̴͗c̵̠͐r̷͙̂a̵̭͋p̷̥̊e̴̬͘r̷͎͝ 🤖
+# Progress Scraper 🤖

+- Made by Justin Nguyen! (posted here for convenience)
 - This consolidates the student reports from the day into a readable summary in the browser console.
-- It's currently a duct-taped mess, but I tried to organize a bit
-- It developed piece by piece during the June 2019 cohort, needs an overhaul...

-To use it right now you just copy all of the contents of the progress-scraper.js file and paste it into your browser console in Progress Tracker while you're looking at a given day's student reports.

-Super high-tech stuff 👌✨
+- It automatically puts comma separated values on your clipboard that you can paste into your cohort tracking sheet
+- Just make sure all your student names match those on progress tracker and are in alphabetical order